How to Take Care of Your Body Like You Would Your Face

 Don’t rush through the process.
 Oftentimes, is more perfunctory than purposeful.
 But if you’re wondering how to take care of your body like you would take care of your face, merely going through the motions is not the way.
 Clean with purpose.
 Use a gloves to exfoliate.
 Feel the texture against your skin.
 Focus on often ignored hardworking areas like the soles of your feet, your elbows, and your buttocks.
 Rinse thoroughly.

 Would you rub your face with a ?
 No, right?
 Rubbing can cause friction against the skin, which leads to .
 This also unnecessarily pulls and tugs at your skin.
 After showering, pat yourself dry with a towel.
 Make sure to dry your , bikini area, and feet.

 Don’t be afraid to layer moisturizing products on your body, too.
 Do it as soon as you get out of the shower while your skin is still damp.
 This allows for better absorption.
 Start with , concentrating on your shoulders, arms, elbows, knees, legs, and feet.
 If you’d like an added layer of moisture, you can spray on a dry body oil to lock it all in.

 Amp Up Your Sun Protection

 Finally, make sure to take your seriously.
 Even if you’re not going to the beach or anywhere outdoors, you could still be exposed to UV rays through windows.
 Apply at least SPF 30 as recommended by the American Academy of Dermatology on exposed areas such as your face, neck, shoulders, arms, and hands.
 Allow your skin to absorb the product for at least 30 minutes before heading out.

-How to take care of your body as you would your face?
+How to as you would your face?
 Practice the same gentle TLC and give your skin as much attention as possible.